TurtleEngr/gitproj/doc/user-doc/config.md

 ## gpCheckForTabs; -NA; gitproj.hook.check-for-tabs; (false)

-If true, don't allow tabs for files with the extentions found in: gitproj.hook.tabs-ext-list
+If true, don't allow tabs for files with the extensions found in: gitproj.hook.tabs-ext-list

 To fix, use "rm-trailing-sp -f FILE"